 Kingsbridge-Riverdale-Marble Hill (KRMH) Food & Hunger Project, Inc.

-We collect non-perishable items at the Meeting House, distributing them from the Church of the Mediator.
-The Society welcomes food donations Monday through Friday from 10:00 am to 4:00 pm and on Sundays from 12:30 to 1:00 pm.
+For many years, this project collected non-perishable items at the Meeting House, distributing them from the Church of the Mediator.
+The Society welcomed food donations Monday through Friday from 10:00 am to 4:00 pm and on Sundays from 12:30 to 1:00 pm.

 Checks can be sent payable to KRMH Food & Hunger Project, Inc., PO Box 251, Riverdale Station, Bronx, New York 10471.
 For more information, please contact Dr. Frances Segan at 718 796-7166 or Kay Dundorf at 718 548-4445.

 More Ways Individuals and Organizations Can Help the Food and Hunger Project